 3. Prize Stories of Invisible Youth, worth 1,000 Euros, dedicated to invisible young people described by young authors.
 The aim of the award is to support and enhance the young authors who tell the challenges faced by the new generations.

 4. Prize Voices of Invisible Women, worth 1,000 Euros, a recognition for the best audiovisual on a female theme.

 Materials received will not be remitted and they will be part of Terra di Tutti Film Festival Archives.
-The films submitted for the contest are owned by the authors who, however, give their consent to their use during the days of the festival in Bologna, from October 6th to October 11th, 2020 (or a later date by Spring 2021, if the TTFF14 was to be postponed due to force majeure).
+The films submitted for the contest are owned by the authors who, however, give their consent to their use during the days of the festival in Bologna, from October 4th to October 10th, 2021.

 The submission of the films implies the non-exclusive authorization for the Festival’s organizers to disseminate and make available - through the Festival’s website and any other means – clips or sequences of the videos without any compensation for their authors.